-Questions commonly asked by researchers.
-If your question is not answered here, please contact the Clinical Trials Committee (CTC) Coordinator so that the page can be updated.
+If your question is not answered here, please contact the Clinical Trials Committee (CTC) Ethics Coordinator so that the page can be updated.

 Why is the Principal Investigator (PI) the only one who can submit a protocol or study documents to the CTC for review and approval?

-Effective February 19, 2014, any member of a study team can initiate an ethics application through IRISS on behalf of the PI.
-The PI, however, is still responsible for submitting the application.
+Any member of a study team can initiate an ethics application through IRISS on behalf of the PI.
+However, the PI is still responsible for submitting the application.
 By submitting the application the Principal Investigator is affixing his or her electronic signature and accepting responsibility for the application.

 The CTC holds the PI responsible for all correspondence to the CTC.
 As such, the CTC expects that the Principal Investigator has read, is fully aware of, and accountable for all documentation submitted.